mendix/docs/content/en/docs/appstore/connectors/aws/amazon-polly.md

 ### 1.2 Prerequisites {#prerequisites}

-The Amazon Polly Connector requires the [AWS authentication connector version 2.1 or higher](https://marketplace.mendix.com/link/component/120333) to authenticate with Amazon Web Services (AWS). for more information about installing and configuring the AWS Authentication Connector see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).
+The Amazon Polly Connector requires the [AWS authentication connector version 2.1 or higher](https://marketplace.mendix.com/link/component/120333) to authenticate with Amazon Web Services (AWS).
+For more information about installing and configuring the AWS Authentication Connector, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).

-### 1.3 Dependencies

-* AWS Authentication Connector
-* Mendix Studio Pro 9.18.0

 ## 2 Installation